Skip to main content

 How to be a mental health ally

 Being a mental health ally means you support and include people who are struggling with their mental health.
-Some of the ways you can be a mental health ally:
+Here are some of the ways you can be a mental health ally:

 • Talk to your friends or family members who may be going through a hard time.
 Listen to them with empathy and compassion.